WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 Microcontrollers
 ================
 I've tested several devices for this purpose, and the thing I like best and is the ESP8266 used in the [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU).
-For all experiments I used (Raspberry Pi OS Lite)[https://www.raspberrypi.com/software/operating-systems/] and python3 to communicate with the ESP8266 microcontroller, but this can also be done from any system with a USB-port and a UNIX like operating system.
+For all experiments I used [Raspberry Pi OS Lite](https://www.raspberrypi.com/software/operating-systems/) and Python3 to communicate with the ESP8266 microcontroller, but this can also be done from any system with a USB-port and a UNIX like operating system.

 <img src="https://raw.githubusercontent.com/WillemJan/willemjan.github.io/master/_posts/2021/esp8266.png" alt="ESP8266 controller">